I ordered a new television recently (see HD 2.0) and, of course, didn’t think I’d be satisfied with just sitting it on a stand.

 We then started putting the wall panels together, and mounting them to the cabinets…

 About that time, I realized we’d need a template for the TV (It’s not here yet, remember).
-So I downloaded a spec sheet online and made a cardboard template (using the old IKEA boxes) complete with precise measurements for mounting holes, etc…
+So I got a spec sheet online and made a cardboard template (using the old IKEA boxes) complete with precise measurements for mounting holes, etc…

 This project was really coming together.
 So we started putting some things in place and seeing how they were going to work together.

-That’s when the trouble started – as we soon realized this whole media cabinet solution from IKEA was not designed with electrical wiring in mind…at all!
+That’s when the trouble started.
+As we soon realized this whole media cabinet solution from IKEA was not designed with electrical wiring in mind.
+At all!

 Apparently, nobody at IKEA asked the question, “How is someone going to get wires from the front of a wall panel to the inside of the cabinet”